 Wearing a mask or face covering is REQUIRED in shared spaces and while climbing or exercising.
 Everyone must provide their own mask.
 This is a state requirement in Minnesota and Illinois.
 There will be no exceptions.

 Wash, sanitize, or disinfect your hands before and after each climb.
 Sanitizer and disinfectant will be placed throughout the facility.

 Wash or sanitize your hands before and after each route whether climbing or belaying.

 Everyone!
 Members, 10-Visit Pass holders, and Non-members may make reservations or walk-in if there are any available time slots.
 Please call ahead to ask about availability.
 Re-activated members will be able to utilize guest passes but we are NOT doing the Member Bring a Friend promotion at this time.
-No spectators will be allowed in gym.
+No spectators will be allowed in facility.
 Due to capacity limitations, everyone entering the facility will be required to pay even if they do not intend to climb.

 Memberships are going to continue to be frozen (with no freeze fee) and on hold (your prepaid annual membership will be extended for the entire time it has been on hold, since March 16, 2020).
 Therefore, everyone will have to pay a reduced daily fee to climb.